Engineering Career Center Online: Coronavirus Response

 Connecting employers with our highly trained and diverse community of engineering and computer science students is one of our most pertinent goals.
 If you are interested in hiring Wayne State University students you can work with Career Resource Center staff to share opportunities, recruit talent, schedule information sessions, get involved with campus and host events.

 We're very interested in continuing to offer you opportunities to connect with students via workshops, zoom meetings, or webinars during the time while students and ECRC staff are physically away from campus, please reach out to us so we can help you set up a virtual event!

 Each year the College of Engineering hosts a Fall & Winter Career Fair to promote internship, co-op and full-time opportunities for our engineering students.
 Our largest career fair is typically held in the Fall of each year.
-This year, our fall career fair featured approximately 90 employers and more than 650 College of Engineering students and alumni.
+Last year, our fall career fair featured approximately 90 employers and more than 650 College of Engineering students and alumni.

 Professional Development Workshops

 Our Career Resource Center team works hard to provide professional development workshops for students, but we know that the best professional development insights come from industry directly.
 We always welcome companies to come to campus to host professional development seminars for our students and alumni.
 We've had employers present workshops on topics such as resume writing, STAR interviewing, working with recruiters, navigating corporate culture and many other topics.
-We are always welcome to hearing new ideas.
+We are always open to hearing new ideas.

 Posting an Opportunity